ChengHsiangLu/Final-Project/README.md

 ## Conclusion

-By using [GSEA](http://www.gsea-msigdb.org/gsea/msigdb/annotate.jsp) to analyze, I found that 127 upregulated genes are enriched in three categories.

-It would be interesting to see whether there is any difference by using a larger gap of age, like 30-40 years old compare to 60-70 years old.

-In the future, we should also include more samples or different datasets to confirm the results in this study.
+In this study, my aim is to study the gene expression pattern in TCGA of different age men with prostate cancer by using DeSEQ2.
+After Downloading Data from GDC, I got 331 cases in total.
+(203 cases in young group/ 128 cases in oldgroup.) .
+Using the DEseq2 allows me to interpret my dataset.
+Then, I set my p-value < 0.05 and log2foldchange >=1 or log2foldchange <=1.
+I got 127 unregulated genes and 74 down regulated genes, 201 genes in total.
+Then, I put my up regulated and down regulated gene list in [GSEA](http://www.gsea-msigdb.org/gsea/msigdb/annotate.jsp) respectively.
+In my upregulated gene list, I got 3 gene sets but only 4-6 genes overlaped.
+On the other side, after inputting the down regulated gene list, no overlaps found.
+In my opinion, I think that it would be interesting to see whether there is any difference by using a larger gap of age, like 30-40 years old compare to 60-70 years old.
+In the future, we should also include more samples or different datasets to confirm the results.

 ## Files